Zenyatta: 2010: six-year-old season

-The Mosses initially had intended to retire Zenyatta after the Classic, but announced on January 16, 2010, that she would remain in training.
+The Mosses initially had intended to retire Zenyatta after the Classic but announced on January 16, 2010, that she would remain in training.
 On January 18, Zenyatta won her second Eclipse Award as American Champion Older Female Horse of the 2009 season.

 Since the middle of 2009, attempts had been made to have Rachel Alexandra and Zenyatta face each other directly on the racetrack.
 On February 5, Oaklawn Park announced that it would increase the purse of the Apple Blossom to $5 million if both horses entered the race.
 Oaklawn also changed the distance of the race to 1 1/8 miles and made it an invitational event for the 2010 running.
 Both sets of connections indicated their intention to attend if their horses were in top form.

 On March 13, Zenyatta made her six-year-old debut in the Santa Margarita Invitational Handicap at Santa Anita Park.
 She was assigned 127 lbs and spotted her seven rivals 11 to 16 pounds.
 She wove through traffic mid-stretch to get clear and won under a hand ride, eased before the wire.
 She completed the 1 1/8 miles in 1:48.20 and won by 1 1/4 lengths.
-On the same day though, Rachel Alexandra, who had not run since September 2009, was defeated in the New Orleans Ladies Stakes at Fair Grounds Race Course.
+On the same day, Rachel Alexandra, who had not run since September 2009, was defeated in the New Orleans Ladies Stakes at Fair Grounds Race Course.
 It was later announced that she would not run in the Apple Blossom.
-The two horses would never meet.
+The two horses never met.

-With the purse reverting to $500,000, the Apple Blossom attracted a field of just five, with Zenyatta the overwhelming favorite at 1-20.
+With the purse reverting to $500,000, the Apple Blossom attracted a field of five, with Zenyatta the overwhelming favorite at 1-20.
 She made her usual move on the final turn and coasted to a 4 1/2-length win.
 She completed the 1 1/8 miles in 1:50.71.
-Her record of sixteen consecutive wins matched Cigar, Mister Frisky and Citation for the longest winning streak for North American horses in races not restricted to state-breds.
+Her record of sixteen consecutive wins matched Cigar, Mister Frisky, and Citation for the longest winning streak for North American horses in races not restricted to state-breds.

 On June 13, 2010, Zenyatta won her 17th straight race in the Vanity Handicap at Hollywood Park by half a length under 129 pounds.
 Still in last place at the head of the stretch, she was at first unable to close ground on St. Trinians, to whom she conceded 9 pounds.
 Smith noted that although Zenyatta had "hit a real big gear" in the stretch, St. Trinians had responded in kind.
 "I said, Whoa, [St. Trinians] is serious.
 She's going to make me run.
 I was working at it until the last 100 yards and then I knew I'd outgrind her."
 With the win, Zenyatta surpassed the records of Citation and Cigar for consecutive victories in unrestricted races.
 She also tied the world record set by Rock of Gibraltar for consecutive Grade/Group I victories.